treb logo treb logo

 A Brief Introduction

-Welcome to the new-and-improved website for Team Urban Siege.
+Welcome to the website for Team Urban Siege.
 Team Urban Siege is a group of friends that have been building trebuchets since 2006 and competing in the World Championships of Punkin Chunkin since 2008.
 This website chronicles our team's work and also attempts to provide information on building trebuchets, the weapon of choice for mass destruction in the Medieval Era.
-Soon there will be design information for arms, axles, slings, frames, counterweights, and a whole lot more.
-Not only will there be discussion as to how they work, but suggestions as to how to keep your various trebuchet parts from breaking will be here as well.
-There will even be some free plans for smaller trebuchets to get you started in this fun hobby!
+We have some design information, suggestions as to how to keep your various trebuchet parts from breaking, and even some free plans for smaller trebuchets to get you started in this fun hobby!

 But most of all, this site is dedicated to exhibiting our work.
 Before 2011, Team Urban Siege was well-known in the hurling community for highly-efficient designs.
-Medieval Postal Service was a breakthrough machine despite not being designed to WIN.
+Medieval Postal Service was a breakthrough machine despite not being designed to WIN - over 1300' in competition with a largely wooden machine that took 8-9 hours to bolt together on-site.
 However, that has changed with 2011.
 Our new machine, NASAW, the North American Sliding Axle Whipper, is a first-of-its-kind, incredibly-efficient and super-long-distance-throwing trebuchet.
 In just it's first season, on only it's 13th shot EVER, NASAW nearly took out the 7-time World Champion Steve Siegers and his new mammoth machine Yankee Siege II with a shot of 2316.17 feet!
-We have the second-longest-throwing trebuchet IN THE WORLD and it's only beginning to get tuned in!
+In 2012, we managed to beat Yankee Siege II and the rest of the field and take FIRST PLACE at the World Championships of Punkin Chunkin!
+Since then, we have made minor improvements and compete just about every year, setting a personal best with NASAW in 2021 of over 1/2-mile at 2663'!

 Sponsorship